manav29011994/Adding-Multiple-layout-at-different-postion-in-Recycle-View/README.md

 # RecycleTest

-This Sample code for just for an idea about how to add multiple view/ layout in a recycle view at different position in recycle view
+The Sample code is just to provide an idea about how to add different view/ layout in a Recycle view at different View position in recycle view